Beat the Winter Blues: Effective Tips for a Healthier Mind

 Low serotonin levels can effect sleep, either causing insomnia or creating too much melatonin.
 Shorter winter days and darker mornings can tilt our sleeping schedules and cause imbalance in our typical routine.
 (I’ll raise my hand here)

-One method I found, that is working for me right now, is taking 5HTP (with vitamin B) in the morning and melatonin in the evening.
+One method I found, that is working for me right now, is taking 5HTP (with vitamin B) in the morning.
+Then, I take melatonin in the evening.
 It keeps my brain balanced to settle down in the evening and ready for sleep.
 (Ask your doctor if this routine is right for you and how many mg you should take.
 I found out about it on Max Lugavere’s podcast, Genius Life. ⬅️ Click the link to listen to that episode.)
 I also drink chamomile tea in the evening and other sleepy night teas opposed to my use to go to wine, which helps me fall asleep but actually hinders good, restful sleep.
 (In FitBit terms: Tea gives me “excellent to good sleep” and Wine gives me “fair” to “poor” sleep)

 Keep in mind that not enough sleep, or too much, effects your mind, body and mood.
 Little sleep can contribute to low serotonin levels which is another stepping stone in aiding to depression.